 |Major Groups > Boletes > Suillus > Suillus caerulescens|

-Cap: 6-14 cm; convex becoming broadly convex or flat; moist or fairly slimy; smooth or with patches of appressed fibers or scales; yellowish brown to tawny or cinnamon brown; the margin sometimes hung with partial veil remnants.
+Cap: 5–15 cm across; convex becoming broadly convex or nearly flat; sticky to slimy when fresh and young; bald or with a few patches of appressed fibers or scales; yellowish brown to tawny brown; the margin initially inrolled, with a small extension of sterile tissue.

-Pore Surface: Yellowish; bruising slowly reddish brown; pores angular and radially arranged (but not boletinoid), about 1-2 mm across; tubes to about 1 cm deep.
+Pore Surface: Bright yellow becoming dull yellow and eventually brownish; bruising slowly reddish brown; pores at maturity angular and radially arranged (but not boletinoid), about 1–2 mm across; tubes 5–10 mm deep.

-Stem: 3-8 cm long; 2-3 cm thick; more or less equal, or tapered in either direction; solid; often finely reticulate near the apex; smooth or with appressed hairs; lacking glandular dots; yellowish above, dingy to brownish below; bruising brown; with a whitish, dry ring that soon collapses or disappears entirely.
+Stem: 4–9 cm long; 2–4 cm thick; more or less equal, or tapered in either direction; solid; often finely reticulate near the apex; bald or somewhat fibrillose, especially below; lacking glandular dots; yellow above, dingy yellowish to brownish below; sometimes bruising bluish or brownish; with a white, dry ring that soon collapses.

 Spore Print: Cinnamon brown.